skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 ![Random search](/images/randomsearch.png)

-So another approach is **random testing**: Switch things off at random, and hope you find some bugs.
+Another approach is **random testing**: Switch things off at random, and hope you find some bugs.
 This certainly might catch some deep bugs given enough time, but the vast majority of interesting failures will remain undiscovered.

 ![Engineer guided search](/images/engineerguidedsearch.png)

 Yet another approach is what they called **engineer-guided search**, where you rely on the knowledge of your engineers to identify possible deep faults.
 This can be effective, but it's sloooow, and inherently not automatable.

-So enter Peter’s paper on [Lineage Driven Fault Injection](http://www.cs.berkeley.edu/~palvaro/molly.pdf).
+Enter Peter’s paper on [Lineage Driven Fault Injection](http://www.cs.berkeley.edu/~palvaro/molly.pdf).
 This turned the question of “What could go wrong?” into a more directed question: Consider a good outcome and ask “Why did this good thing happen?
 Could we have made any wrong turns along the way?"

 ![Success lineage](/images/successlineage.png)
 For example, consider the diagram.
 Each layer has redundancy, so the failures depicted don’t represent an interesting failure scenario because there’s still a path to a good outcome.
-Whereas a failure in both the Bcast nodes would break all paths from leaf to root.
+However a failure in both the Bcast nodes would break all paths from leaf to root, which is more interesting.

 And so the idea that Peter and Kolton developed was one that started with the _lineage of successful outcomes_ and from that DAG, extracted a set of trees, each of which is sufficient to produce a good outcome.
 For each one of those trees, breaking _one step_ will break that path (e.g. breaking RepA or Bcast1 in the diagram).